ig3/scanner-scripts/README.md

 For example, if ~/bin is on your path, copy them to ~/bin, otherwise /usr/local/bin is likely to be on your path.

+You will probably have to update the device.
+For my system, it is `brother4:net1;dev0`.

+To get a list of devices for your system run: `scanimage -L`, then update the scripts with the name of your device.

 # Dependencies

 These scripts depend on: